canonical/netplan/doc/contribute-docs.md

 * `howto`
 * `reference`

-If you're adding a new article, include it in the appropriate Diátaxis directory.
+Add new articles in the appropriate directory.
 You can read about [how Ubuntu implements Diátaxis for documentation](https://ubuntu.com/blog/diataxis-a-new-foundation-for-canonical-documentation).

 ## How to Build the Documentation
 Follow these steps to build the documentation on your local machine.